ustwo/videoplayback-ios/README.md

 > As a developer I would like to use the VIPER design pattern to build reusable modules

-We then decided to experiment with VIPER & the AVFoundation framework.
-Displaying video content in iOS is not as simple as it seems we  decided to build a swift wrapper around the AVFoundation framework, specifically aiming to make downloading and playing video content easier for iOS developers
+We then decided to experiment with VIPER & playing video content.
+Playing video involves UI updates, data downloading & data syncrhonization.
+These complexities & interactions proved themselves to be worthwhile candidate for a VIPER structured module.

 ## Communication